RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 Click here_ to download Power SDR installation package.

-1. Start the installation by double clicking on the Setup_PowerSDR_Charly_25_Hamlab_Edition.exe file.
+1. Start the installation by double clicking on the Setup_PowerSDR_Charly_25_HAMlab_Edition.exe file.

+	.. image :: HamLab_images/PowerSDRinstallation1.PNG

 2. If you are asked for extended user access rights during the installation click Yes!
+Running installer with administration rights will work as well.

+	.. image :: HamLab_images/PowerSDRinstallation2.PNG

-On Windows 10 this is done by clicking on "more info" and then "Run anyway".
+On Windows 10 you might get warning of Unknown Publisher you can procede with installation by clicking on "more info" and then "Run anyway".

 	.. image :: HamLab_images/PowerSDRinstallation3.PNG
 	.. image :: HamLab_images/PowerSDRinstallation4.PNG